ljonesdesign/INLS161-2021-spring/docs/04-html.md

 ---

 ## Class recordings
 Recordings of this recitation are now posted the folder that I have shared with you on Panopto: <https://uncch.hosted.panopto.com/>.
-I have updated the Table of Contents to help you find the section you need.I failed to record the HTML overview part for the 8:00 a.m. class.
-Btu you can see it in the 10:10 class.
-Find it in the table of contents around the 44:00 minute mark.
+I have updated the Table of Contents to help you find the section you need.
+I overlooked restarting th recording for the HTML overview part for the 8:00 a.m. class; But, i did record it in the 10:10 class.)
+Find it in the table of contents around the 44:00 minute mark.)
 ![Panopto Table of Contents](/img/panopto-toc.png)

 ## Basics Wrapup and Forum Post 1